Chemical Reaction Engineering

 The desorption of C is the reverse of the adsorption of C

-The desorption equilibrium constant K_{DC} is the reciprocal of the adsorption equilibrium constant K_C
+The desorption equilibrium constant KDC is the reciprocal of the adsorption equilibrium constant KC

 When heterogeneous reactions are carried out at steady state, the rates of each of the three reaction steps in series (adsorption, surface reaction, and desorption) are equal to one another